Magnesite: Formation

-Information from isotopic structure
+Isotopic evidence

 Clumped isotopes have been used in interpreting conditions of magnesite formation and the isotopic composition of the precipitating fluid.
 Within ultramafic complexes, magnesites are found within veins and stockworks in cryptocrystalline form as well as within carbonated peridotite units in crystalline form.
 These cryptocrystalline forms are mostly variably weathered and yield low temperature of formation.
 On the other hand, coarse magnesites yield very high temperature indicating hydrothermal origin.
-It is speculated that coarse high temperature magnesites are formed from mantle derived fluids whereas cryptocrystalline ones are precipitated by circulating meteoric water- taking up carbon from dissolved inorganic carbon pool, soil carbon and affected by disequilibrium isotope effects.
+It is speculated that coarse high temperature magnesites are formed from mantle derived fluids whereas cryptocrystalline ones are precipitated by circulating meteoric water, taking up carbon from dissolved inorganic carbon pool, soil carbon and affected by disequilibrium isotope effects.

 Magnesites forming in lakes and playa settings are in general enriched in heavy isotopes of C and O because of evaporation and CO2 degassing.
 This reflects in the clumped isotope derived temperature being very low.
 These are affected by pH effect, biological activity as well as kinetic isotope effect associated with degassing.
 Magnesite forms as surface moulds in such conditions but more generally occur as hydrous Mg-carbonates since their precipitation is kinetically favored.
 Most of the times, they derive C from DIC or nearby ultramafic complexes (e.g., Altin Playa, British Columbia, Canada).

 Magnesites in metamorphic rocks, on the other hand, indicate very high temperature of formation.
 Isotopic composition of parental fluid is also heavy- generally metamorphic fluids.
 This has been verified by fluid inclusion derived temperature as well as traditional O isotope thermometry involving co-precipitating quartz-magnesite.

 Often, magnesite records lower clumped isotope temperature than associated dolomite, calcite.
 The reason might be that calcite, dolomite form earlier at higher temperature (from mantle like fluids) which increases Mg/Ca ratio in the fluid sufficiently so as to precipitate magnesite.
 As this happens with increasing time, fluid cools, evolves by mixing with other fluids and when it forms magnesite, it decreases its temperature.
 So the presence of associated carbonates have a control on magnesite isotopic composition.

 Origin of Martian carbonates can be deconvolved with the application of clumped isotope.
 Source of the CO2, climatic-hydrologic conditions on Mars could be assessed from these rocks.
 Recent study has shown (implementing clumped isotope thermometry) that carbonates in ALH84001 indicate formation at low temperature evaporative condition from subsurface water and derivation of CO2 from Martian atmosphere.